 - Art Eases the Burden of Chronic Health Conditions

 Millions of people worldwide are dealing with chronic health conditions, and additionally the anxiety, depression, and stress that can often accompany them.
 With this being said, it then comes as no surprise to find that people living these issues may look into the use of medical marijuana, to help manage the symptoms better than before.
-As health should be the top priority, regardless of whether it means doing some research into what are CBD edibles? or read more on the benefits of CBD in relation to ailments/conditions, this may be the answer that some people need in order to help find a method that can hopefully ease the pains.
+As health should be the top priority, regardless of whether it means doing some research into the best CBD oil for pain or read more on the benefits of CBD in relation to ailments/conditions like anxiety and depression, this may be the answer that some people need in order to help find a method that can hopefully ease the pains.

 - Creating Art Relieves Stress

 Creating art provides a distraction, giving your brain a break from its usual thoughts.
 Activities such as drawing, sculpting, painting and photography are rewarding hobbies that lower your stress levels and keep you mentally clear and calm.
 The meditative-like state of mind you experience when immersed in an art project allows your mind to focus and temporarily push aside all worries.
 One of the most popular art trends to manage stress relief are adult coloring books.